tameTNT/lucahuelle-wjecgce-compsci-unit5/README.md

             - **Search** by student name/username
         - **View all stored data** (including **individual section data**) for a selected student and **approve/manage students on an individual basis**
+        - **Add new students** to the database with unique logins

 ## Additional functionality

+All the following commands should be run from within the venv created above.

 ### Creating admin/staff accounts